PufferFinance/website-docs/docs/guiding-principles.md

 slug: /protocol/guiding-principles
 ---
 :::info
-Puffer aims to Ethereum validating not just accessible but profitable 💪🐡
+Puffer aims to make Ethereum validating not just accessible but profitable 💪🐡

 :::